tmforum-oda/oda-canvas/oda-canvas-ctk/usecase-library/README.md

 # ODA Canvas - use-case library

-This use-case library defines the interactions between a generic ODA Component and the ODA Canvas.
-The ODA Canvas provides access to a range of common services (for identity management, authentication, observability etc) and has a set of Software Operators that automatically configure this access based on the requirements defined in the ODA Component YAML specification.
+This use-case library defines the interactions between a generic **ODA Component** and the **ODA Canvas**.
+The ODA Canvas provides access to a range of common services (for identity management, authentication, observability etc) and has a set of **Software Operators** that automatically configure these services based on requirements defined in the ODA Component YAML specification.

 Software Operators are a key concept in the ODA Canvas.
 For more information, see the 2016 CoreOS blog post that introduced the concept: [Introducing Operators: Putting Operational Knowledge into Software](https://web.archive.org/web/20170129131616/https://coreos.com/blog/introducing-operators.html).
 There is a good definition of software operators at: [operatorhub.io/what-is-an-operator](https://operatorhub.io/what-is-an-operator).

 The ODA canvas is itself a modular and extensible platform.
-The list below shows the current operators that appear in the Canvas use-case inventory.
+The list below shows the operators that appear in the Canvas use-case inventory.
 The ODA-Component Accelerator is building a reference implementation of an ODA Canvas with a range of operators that are open-source and freely available for organizations to re-use, extend or replace with their own implementations.
 We expect a typical production implementation will use a combination of standard operators and custom operators that can implement that organizations specific operational policies.

 ## ODA Software Operators